 - Number of turns: 7

-Then solder the extremity to the TeensyWiNo shield, on the metallic hole.
+Then solder the end of the wire to the TeensyWiNo shield, on the metallic hole.
 Leave the UFL connector unpluged.

-The range is quite the same than with the SMA antenna.
+The radio range is quite the same than with the SMA antenna.